 Whether you’re an avid runner or someone who only hits the pavement on occasion, finding the best running shoe for your foot structure and stride is crucial — especially when it comes to more mature athletes.

-Finding shoes that fit properly and comfortably are key to staying healthy while running for women over 50.
-But, as with most purchases, what’s right for you might not be right for someone else.
+Finding shoes that fit properly and comfortably are key to avoiding injury while running.
+But what’s right for you might not be right for someone else.

 How To Find the Best Running Shoe